nqkhanh2002/nqkhanh2002.github.io/_pages/about.md

 About
 -----------

 Nguyen Quoc Khanh is currently working as a Data Scientist at ThinkPrompt and an AI Engineer intern at VinBigData, VinGroup.
-He received his B.E. degree from University of Information Technology - UIT in 2024.
-Before that, he joined ThinkPrompt (2023) and VinBigData (2024).
+He received his B.E. degree from the University of Information Technology - UIT in 2024.
+He joined ThinkPrompt in 2023 and VinBigData in 2024.
+Currently, he is also pursuing a Master of Science in Computer Science at the University of Information Technology - VNUHCM, starting from May 2025.

 **About his research preference:** He is interested in curiosity-driven research on unsolved problems.
 He is keen on taking challenges of new problems as long as they are valuable in research or business.
 <!-- I am open for a new position!
 Please contact me via email. -->